rish889/rishSpringBoot3.5Java24Maven/README.md

 * password : password

 # Transactions
+* Common Transactional Anomalies
+  * Dirty Read: One transaction reads uncommitted changes from another transaction.
+  * Non-repeatable Read: A transaction reads the same row multiple times, and gets different results each time.
+  * Phantom Read: A transaction reads a set of rows matching a condition but gets a different result when reading again due to insertions or deletions by other transactions.
+* IsolationLevels
   * ReadUncommitted
     * Can read uncommitted changes made by other transactions, leading to dirty reads.
     * Cannot update row if another transaction has updated it but not committed.
   * ReadCommitted
     * Can only read changes made by other transactions once they are committed.
     * This avoids dirty reads but allows non-repeatable reads and phantom reads.
     * Cannot read row if another transaction has updated it but not committed.
   * RepeatableRead
     * Ensures that if a transaction reads a row, any subsequent reads will return the same data.
     * However, phantom reads can still occur.
     * Another transaction cannot update the row.
   * Serializable
     * Transactions are executed sequentially, ensuring no anomalies (dirty reads, non-repeatable reads, or phantom reads).
     * However, this can lead to performance bottlenecks.
     * Typically, locks the whole table.
   * Snapshot
     * Same guarantees as serializable but more performant.
 * [Understanding Database Isolation Levels](https://medium.com/nerd-for-tech/understanding-database-isolation-levels-c4ebcd55c6b9)
 * [Transaction Propagation and Isolation in Spring @Transactional](https://www.baeldung.com/spring-transactional-propagation-isolation)
 * [Understanding Isolation Levels in Transactions with Java Spring](https://medium.com/@a.r.m.monesan_9577/understanding-isolation-levels-in-transactions-with-java-spring-c414b43b6df1)